S10 (classification): Amputee

 ISOD amputee A4 swimmers may be found in this class.
 Prior to the 1990s, the A4 class was often grouped with other amputee classes in swimming competitions, including the Paralympic Games.
 Because they have only a single leg, they have less area on a swimming starting block.
 The balance issues associated with this can make it more challenging to use a traditional starting position to enter the water.
 Swimmers in this class have a similar stroke length and stroke rate to able bodied swimmers.

 A study of was done comparing the performance of swimming competitors at the 1984 Summer Paralympics.
 It found there was no significant difference in performance in times between women in A4, A5 and A6 the 100 meter 100 meter freestyle, men in A4 and A5 in the 100 meter freestyle, men and women in A2, A3 and A4 in the 25 meter butterfly, women in A4, A5 and A6 in the 4 x 50 meter individual medley, and men and women in A4, A5 and A6 in the 100 meter backstroke.

 The nature of a person's amputations in this class can effect their physiology and sports performance.
 Because of the potential for balance issues related to having an amputation, during weight training, amputees are encouraged to use a spotter when lifting more than 15 lb.
 Lower limb amputations affect a person's energy cost for being mobile.
 To keep their oxygen consumption rate similar to people without lower limb amputations, they need to walk slower.
-People in this class use around 7% more oxygen to walk or run the same distance as some one without a lower limb amputation.
+People in this class use around 7% more oxygen to walk or run the same distance as someone without a lower limb amputation.